mercuryoio/BAAS-API/README.md

 ## KYC

-There are two types of KYC and KYC2.
+There are two types of KYC: KYC and KYC2.
-1. User need to pass KYC to start using Mercuryo.
-If user passed KYC he can:
+1. The Customer need to pass KYC to start using Mercuryo.
+If the Customer passed KYC he can:
  - Buy or Sell with a card
- - Buy invoice
+ - Buy crypto with bank transfer
- - Get information about his IBAN number and balance
+2. The Customer need to pass KYC2 too to make operations with IBAN.

-2. User need to pass KYC2 too to make a operations with IBAN
+3. The Customer can get information about his IBAN number and balance with expired KYC.

 *NB: KYC and KYC2 can expire.
-In this case user will need to pass it again.*
+In this case the Customer will need to pass it again.*

 ## Creating new IBAN for user